-Cast Functions
+Cast Functions Configuration

-Click on the Cast Functions
+Default Cast Functions

 The Console provides your project with a set of default cast functions ready to use, so that you can start to create your projection without writing any line of code to cast your data in the correct format.
-Hover the zoom icon to see the implementation of the default cast functions.

 If you need more control over the casting of your data, you can also create your custom cast functions.